 Once your kids start getting the hang of budgeting, give them some practice.
 This could mean that they have to take care of their own budgets.
 Here you can give them a weekly or monthly budget and they have to use this to pay for all their own expenses like school lunches and trips, stationary, internet and phone bills.

 You can also allow them to participate in the family budget.
 This means they can be responsible for planning the family meals for one week to fit into a budget.
 They can also do the grocery shopping so they get a better idea of what things cost and how much money is spent on day-to-day living.

 Wants versus Needs

-own money so that they understand how to do so for the long-term.
+The last 10% of their allowance should go towards long-term investments like college funds.
+You can also teach older kids how to invest their own money so that they understand how to do so for the long-term.